baroquon/reefpoints/source/posts/2017-06-16-how-to-build-a-pwa-with-ember.md

 ## Conclusion
 There you have it.
 If you followed along with this guide your app should now be installable on the home screen and running a Service Worker that will take care of making your app's assets available offline.
 Ideas for next steps are making your app's data available offline using LocalStorage and/or IndexedDB, or sending push notifications to your users using the Service Worker's push notification API.

+If you need more help, [we'd be happy to do the heavy lifiting](https://dockyard.com/contact/hire-us).